Simon Property Group (NYSE:SPG) Issues FY 2021 Earnings Guidance

-Simon Property Group (NYSE:SPG) last issued its earnings results on Sunday, August 1st.
-The real estate investment trust reported $1.56 earnings per share for the quarter, missing the consensus estimate of $2.37 by ($0.81).
-The firm had revenue of $1.25 billion during the quarter, compared to the consensus estimate of $1.13 billion.
-Simon Property Group had a return on equity of 46.59% and a net margin of 31.67%.
-The company’s quarterly revenue was up 18.1% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.83 EPS.
-On average, research analysts predict that Simon Property Group will post 9.84 earnings per share for the current year.

-SPG has been the topic of several research analyst reports.
-Piper Sandler boosted their price target on shares of Simon Property Group from $130.00 to $150.00 and gave the stock an overweight rating in a research note on Friday, May 21st.
-Stifel Nicolaus upgraded shares of Simon Property Group from a hold rating to a buy rating and boosted their price target for the stock from $125.00 to $132.00 in a research note on Monday, July 19th.
-Jefferies Financial Group upgraded shares of Simon Property Group from a hold rating to a buy rating and boosted their price target for the stock from $112.00 to $130.00 in a research note on Friday, April 16th.
-They noted that the move was a valuation call.
-Morgan Stanley boosted their price target on shares of Simon Property Group from $140.00 to $150.00 and gave the stock an overweight rating in a research note on Friday, June 11th.
-They noted that the move was a valuation call.
-Finally, BMO Capital Markets restated a hold rating on shares of Simon Property Group in a research report on Thursday, May 20th.
-One investment analyst has rated the stock with a sell rating, ten have issued a hold rating and nine have given a buy rating to the company’s stock.
-The company has a consensus rating of Hold and an average price target of $129.41.
+SPG has been the subject of a number of research reports.
+Truist upped their price objective on shares of Simon Property Group from $102.00 to $130.00 and gave the stock a hold rating in a research note on Wednesday, June 23rd.
+BMO Capital Markets reissued a hold rating on shares of Simon Property Group in a research note on Thursday, May 20th.
+Stifel Nicolaus upgraded Simon Property Group from a hold rating to a buy rating and raised their price objective for the company from $125.00 to $132.00 in a report on Monday, July 19th.
+Scotiabank raised their price objective on Simon Property Group from $117.00 to $138.00 and gave the company a sector perform rating in a report on Monday, June 28th.
+Finally, UBS Group initiated coverage on Simon Property Group in a report on Thursday, June 3rd.
+They issued a neutral rating and a $135.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, ten have given a hold rating and nine have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of Hold and a consensus price target of $129.41.

 Simon is a real estate investment trust engaged in the ownership of premier shopping, dining, entertainment and mixed-use destinations and an S&P 100 company (Simon Property Group, NYSE: SPG).
 Our properties across North America, Europe and Asia provide community gathering places for millions of people every day and generate billions in annual sales.